-This guide is designed to show you the ins and outs of life insurance and give you the tools you need to make the best decisions for yourself and your family.
-Read on and give yourself the power to protect your loved ones.
+This guide will show you the ins and outs of life insurance and give you the tools you need to make the best decisions for you and your family.

 Find the Best Life Insurance